wanganb/tiff-js/README.md

 # TIFF.js #

-A JavaScript-based parser for the TIFF image format.
+A good JavaScript-based parser for the TIFF image format.

 ## Specification ##